Home / Guides / Record system audio in Logic Pro

 Enable output and verify audio is flowing

-The AudioRoute Capture plugin window opens.
+The AudioRoute Capture plug-in window opens.
 The first time you load it, you'll see an "Output to DAW is muted" warning with a big blue Enable Output to DAW button.
-This is intentional — the plugin starts in a safe state on first launch so that it can't accidentally create a feedback loop before you've finished setting up your routing.
+This is intentional — the plug-in starts in a safe state on first launch so that it can't accidentally create a feedback loop before you've finished setting up your routing.

 AudioRoute Capture plugin window showing the first-launch 'Output to DAW is muted' notice with an Enable Output to DAW button